geopandas/geopandas/doc/source/docs/user_guide/data_structures.rst

 Note that all entries in  a :class:`GeoSeries` need not be of the same geometric type, although certain export operations will fail if this is not the case.

-Overview of Attributes and Methods
+Overview of attributes and methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :class:`GeoSeries` class implements nearly all of the attributes and